Lipót Fejér

 Lipót Fejér (or Leopold Fejér, [ˈfɛjeːr]; 9 February 1880 – 15 October 1959) was a Hungarian mathematician of Jewish heritage.
 Fejér was born Leopold Weisz, and changed to the Hungarian name Fejér around 1900.

 Biography

+He was born in Pécs, Austria-Hungary, into the Jewish family of Victoria Goldberger and Samuel Weiss.
+His maternal great-grandfather Samuel Nachod was a doctor and his grandfather was a renowned scholar, author of a Hebrew-Hungarian dictionary.
+Leopold's father, Samuel Weiss, was a shopkeeper in Pecs.
+In primary schools Leopold was not doing well, so for a while his father took him away to home schooling.
+The future scientist developed his interest in mathematics in high school thanks to his teacher Sigismund Maksay.

 Fejér studied mathematics and physics at the University of Budapest and at the University of Berlin, where he was taught by Hermann Schwarz.
 In 1902 he earned his doctorate from University of Budapest (today Eötvös Loránd University).
 From 1902 to 1905 Fejér taught there and from 1905 until 1911 he taught at Franz Joseph University in Kolozsvár in Austria-Hungary (now Cluj-Napoca in Romania).
 In 1911 Fejér was appointed to the chair of mathematics at the University of Budapest and he held that post until his death.
 He was elected corresponding member (1908), member (1930) of the Hungarian Academy of Sciences.

 During his period in the chair at Budapest Fejér led a highly successful Hungarian school of analysis.
 He was the thesis advisor of mathematicians such as John von Neumann, Paul Erdős, George Pólya and Pál Turán.

-Lipót Fejér is buried in Kerepesi Cemetery in Budapest.
+Thanks to Fejér, Hungary has developed a strong mathematical school: he has educated a new generation of students who have gone on to become eminent scientists.
+As Polya recalled, a large number of them became interested in mathematics thanks to Fejér, his fascinating personality and charisma.
+Fejér gave short (no more than an hour) but very entertaining lectures and often sat with students in cafés, discussing mathematical problems and telling stories from his life and how he interacted with the world's leading mathematicians.